 In the spring of 1898, the Columbia

 13 men in an effort to find gold on Alaska's Kuskokwim River.
-Most of
+Most

-for two years.
-In return for their investment, the Kentucky company
+would need for 2 years.
+In return for their investment, the Kentucky sponsors

-was to receive half of all gold recovered by the team between July
+would receive half of all gold found by the team between July 1898 and July

 HEADED TO ALASKA

 5/31/1898, the exploration team left Seattle aboard the Schooner

 Lakme which was towing a barge called the Admiral.
 Lashed

 to the deck of the Admiral was the SS Jesse and the Minerva.